Why undertake placement in rural Tasmania?

 Whole of Community Facilitators

-Your local Whole of Community (WOC) Facilitator can make sure you have everything you need to make your placement a complete success.
+There may be a local Whole of Community (WOC) Facilitator who can be a point of contact for you whilst in Tasmania.
 They can link you up with other health students who may be on placement in the same area, engage you in interprofessional learning opportunities and just be a familiar face for you while you are away from home if you need it.

-Find out who your local WOC Faciliator is on the Whole of Community Facilitators page.
+Find out who your local WOC Facilitator is on the Whole of Community Facilitators page.